hellosign/sdk-tester/README.md

 ## `-d` Dev Mode

 Runs the container in dev mode.
-This may be different depending on the container.

-Simply calling `-d` enabled dev mode, there is no need to pass a value to it.
+Simply calling `-d` enabled Dev mode, there is no need to pass a value to it.
 It is disabled by default.

-In the Node container:
-* Dev Mode Off - Runs the compiled JS file, `node ./dist/requester.js`
-* Dev Mode On - Runs the uncompiled Typescript file: `ts-node requester.ts`
+Dev mode adds a cookie `XDEBUG_SESSION=xdebug` to the request that allows debugging the API backend.

+It also loads the local `requester.*` file into the container, overwriting the file that was baked into the image during the build step.

+Dev mode is extremely useful when you want to debug the request via the API backend, or want to make changes to the `requester.*` file locally and test them out without needing to rebuild the container image.

+Using Dev mode you can also change request data (sent to the API) by editing the `data.json` file within each `data_*` directory, like [data_php/data.json](./data_php/data.json).
+Changes to these files are ignored by git.

 # JSON Data